owen-gordon/pi400kb/README.md

 `sudo modprobe libcomposite`

+If you also want Ethernet over USB (ECM) alongside the HID gadget:

+- Ensure you have a NetworkManager connection configured for `usb0` (the defaults expect one named `ethernet-usb0`, see [Pi5-ethernet-and-power-over-usbc.md](./Pi5-ethernet-and-power-over-usbc.md) for guidance).
+- The gadget will bring that connection up automatically when the device is grabbed, and tear it down on exit.

-Grab the latest pi400kb for your system from releases: https://github.com/Gadgetoid/pi400kb/releases
+Grab the latest pi500usb build for your system from releases: https://github.com/Gadgetoid/pi400kb/releases

-`chmod +x pi400kb`
+`chmod +x pi500usb`

-`sudo ./pi400kb`
+`sudo ./pi500usb`

-:sparkles: YOUR PI 400 IS NOW A FREAKING KEYBOARD & MOUSE FOR YOUR PC WHAAAAT!? :sparkles:
+:sparkles: YOUR PI 500+ IS NOW A FREAKING KEYBOARD, MOUSE, AND USB ETHERNET FOR YOUR HOST :sparkles:

 Your keyboard input will be detached from your Pi while it's forwarded to your host computer.